The story of the Israelites exodus from Egypt

 Having been refused passage through Edom, they travel on to Mount Hor where Aaron dies and is succeeded by his son Eleazar.

-They continue on their way then, after having been refused passage through the Amorites’ land, their king goes to war with the Israelites, but is defeated.
-Consequently, they are able to stay in the land of the Amorites for a time.
+They continue on their way but are then refused passage through the Amorites’ land.
+The Amorite king goes to war with the Israelites, but is defeated.
+Consequently, the they are able to stay in their land for a time.

 A law concerning inheritance when a man dies without sons is given.